 10. Make it a habit

-All of the factors above show how having a reserved time for sleeping and a sleep position that suits your sleep habits can help you achieve a good night’s sleep and wake up feeling rejuvenated.
+All of the factors above show how having a reserved time for sleeping and a mattress that suits your sleep habits can help you achieve a good night’s sleep and wake up feeling rejuvenated.

 It’s not just the kids that need a routine!
 We’re living busier, harder lifestyles and as adults we can benefit just as much from a bedtime routine that will help us drift off into relaxing and restorative sleep.

-We challenge you to try some of these straightforward lifestyle changes that you can make during the day: getting up early and exercising, say no to caffeine after 2pm, avoid heavy meals after 7pm, cut back on boozy beverages, avoid using computers before bed, eat healthier and sleep on a mattress that will support your sleep position and give you the comfort you need to get properly recovered.
+We challenge you to try these techniques for sleeping better and straightforward lifestyle changes that you can make during the day: getting up early and exercising, say no to caffeine after 2pm, avoid heavy meals after 7pm, cut back on boozy beverages, avoid using computers before bed, eat healthier and sleep on a mattress that will support your sleep position and give you the comfort you need to get properly recovered.

 Sources